FAQs for Tram and Bus Division members: COVID-19

 Q. Will there be rear door loading on buses?

 The RTBU has met with the State Transit Authority and gone through the Risk Assessment process in regards to rear door loading in the current environment.
 That process has made it clear that there is no way for WHS to sign off on rear door loading, even with so few passengers.
 If people make the decision to rear door load and someone gets hurts, they are fully responsible and would be open to legal action.
-For this reason the Union does not encourage the practice.
+TfNSW agrees and for this reason the Union does not encourage the practice.

 Q. What about people sitting too close together on Trams and Buses and not social distancing?

-IT IS NOT UP TO MEMBERS TO POLICE SOCIAL DISTANCING, SO DO NOT PUT YOURSELF IN A POTENTIALLY DANGEROUS SITUATION!
+IT IS NOT UP TO MEMBERS TO POLICE SOCIAL DISTANCING, DO NOT PUT YOURSELF IN A POTENTIALLY DANGEROUS SITUATION!

 Q. How can workers guarantee they’ll be safe?

 As bus and tram drivers and other public facing workers know all too well, viral outbreaks (including the flu etc) are tough to avoid.
 There can never be a guarantee no driver will get sick.
 In fact, a lot most likely will at some point in the future – just like in the general population.

 While it may seem simple, we cannot stress enough the importance of transport workers following the general community health recommendations in regard to COVID-19.
 These include:

 - Washing your hands regularly with soap and water.